How It Works: Why Cryolite is Essential

 Cryolite (sodium aluminium fluoride, Na₃AlF₆) acts as a solvent for aluminium oxide.
 When aluminium oxide dissolves in molten cryolite, the mixture melts at around 950°C — over 1100°C lower than pure aluminium oxide alone.
 This dramatically reduces the energy cost of running the furnace.

 Once dissolved, the Al³⁺ and O²⁻ ions from aluminium oxide are free to move through the liquid.
-Direct current (DC) is used — alternating current would cause ions to oscillate rather than migrate consistently towards the electrodes.
+Direct current (DC) is used rather than alternating current (AC).
+The reason is causal: for electrolysis to work, positive Al³⁺ ions must travel consistently and continuously toward the cathode, and negative O²⁻ ions must travel consistently toward the anode.
+DC provides a steady electrical force in one direction, so ions experience a constant pull toward the correct electrode.
+AC reverses direction many times per second (50 times in mains AC), which would cause ions to oscillate back and forth without ever completing the journey to an electrode — no net deposition would occur.
 The positive Al³⁺ ions migrate to the negative cathode (the cell lining), where they gain three electrons each and are deposited as liquid aluminium metal, which sinks to the bottom.
 The negative O²⁻ ions migrate to the positive carbon anodes, where they lose electrons and form oxygen gas.
 At 950°C, this oxygen immediately reacts with the hot carbon anodes to produce carbon dioxide, gradually burning them away.
 Replacing anodes regularly is a significant ongoing cost of the process.